vanessaycui/snake-game/README.md

-# **SNAKE GAME**
+# **SNAKE**

 Snake is a nostalgic game for me.
-I used to play on my cousin's Nokia phone back in the 90's during boring family dinners.
-I decided to create my own version of this game.
+I used to play on my cousin's Nokia back in the 90's during family dinners.
+I decided to create my own version of Snake.
 The user interface is inspired by the flashy casino games in Las Vegas.

 This version of snake includes the following features:
-* Moving boosters that increases score by 10 points
+* Moving boosters (increases score by 10 points)
-* Static poisonous food that decreases score by 10%
+* Static poisonous food (decreases score by 5 points)
-* Static food that increases score by 1 point
+* Static food (increases score by 1 point)
-* Top scores obtained by the player will be stored in the user's localStorage in their browser
+* Top scores will be stored in the user's localStorage in their browser

-Please take a look at the screenshots below.
+Screenshots below show the game in action.
 <hr>

 <div style = "text-align: center">